 Every year November 20th is celebrated all around the world as World Children’s day.
 This day was established by the United Nations to promote international togetherness, awareness among children worldwide and improving children’s welfare.

-POP-UP Festival for children is in line with the UN’s objective and is a proud supporter of the UN’s Sustainable Development Goals (SDGs).
+In partnership with UNICEF World Children’s Day and Six Seconds, POP-UP Festival is a free event that is in line with the UN’s objective and UN’s Sustainable Development Goals (SDGs).
+Global non-profit, Six Seconds is proud to be SDG Action Partner supporting individuals and organizations to work towards SDG solutions.
 By engaging volunteers from around the world, the celebration fosters dialogue about essential skills for children and adults to develop self-awareness and wellbeing.

 We believe that emotional development is part of a child’s wellbeing and we are playing a part in creating a positive environment for children in our community by being part of such an event.
 Similarly, many organizations around the world have come together to make a difference in their community.